 About the Minor

-MLaw's collaboration with the University of Maryland Francis King Carey School of Law will provide faculty, classes and other reosurces to the minor.
-The faculty of University of Maryland Carey School of Law will teach a minimum of two elective courses in the minor.
-Further, undergraduates will have the opportunity to work with the law school faculty and law students, as well as make use of ongoing activities and resources that will take place at the law school.
+Collaboration: MLaw's collaboration with with the University of Maryland Francis King Carey School of Law provides faculty, classes and other reosurces to the minor.
+The law school faculty will teach a minimum of two elective courses in the minor curriculum.
+Further, undergraduates can work with law school faculty and students outside of the classroom, as well as make use of ongoing activities and resources that take place at the law school.